 Steven N. Peskind is an Illinois Attorney who limits his practice to matrimonial and family law.
-He is a member of the American Acadamy of Matrimonial Lawyers and the American Law Institute.
+He is a member of the American Academy of Matrimonial Lawyers, the International Academy of Family Lawyers and the American College of Family Trial Lawyers.
 Steven Peskind has also been named the Best Lawyers 2015 Family Law "Lawyer of the Year" in Chicago.
+Mr. Peskind has published five books on family law related topics and has been elected as a Super Lawyer for the past 8 consecutive years.

 My new book, "Divorce in Illinois" will be published by Addicus Books later this summer.